open2c/coolpuppy/README.md

                   [--incl_chrs INCL_CHRS] [--subset SUBSET] [--anchor ANCHOR]
                   [--by_window] [--save_all] [--local] [--unbalanced]
                   [--coverage_norm] [--rescale] [--rescale_pad RESCALE_PAD]
-                  [--rescale_size RESCALE_SIZE] [--n_proc N_PROC]
+                  [--rescale_size RESCALE_SIZE] [--weight_name WEIGHT_NAME]
-                  [--outdir OUTDIR] [--outname OUTNAME]
+                  [--n_proc N_PROC] [--outdir OUTDIR] [--outname OUTNAME]
                   [-l {DEBUG,INFO,WARNING,ERROR,CRITICAL}]
                   coolfile baselist

 positional arguments:
-  coolfile              Cooler file with your Hi-C data baselist              A 3-column tab-delimited bed file with coordinates
+  coolfile              Cooler file with your Hi-C data baselist              A 3-column bed file or a 6-column double-bed file
-                        which intersections to pile-up.
-Alternatively, a
-                        6-column double-bed file (i.e.
-                        chr1,start1,end1,chr2,start2,end2) with coordinates of
-                        centers of windows that will be piled-up.
+                        (i.e. chr1,start1,end1,chr2,start2,end2).
+Should be
+                        tab-delimited.
+With a bed file, will consider all cis combinations of intervals.
+To pileup features along the diagonal instead, use the --local argument.
 Can be piped in via stdin, then use "-".

 optional arguments:
-  -h, --help            show this help message and exit --pad PAD             Padding of the windows (i.e. final size of the matrix
+  -h, --help            show this help message and exit --pad PAD             Padding of the windows around the centres of specified
-                        is 2×pad+res), in kb (default: 100)
-  --minshift MINSHIFT   Shortest distance for randomly shifting coordinates
-                        when creating controls (default: 100000) --maxshift MAXSHIFT   Longest distance for randomly shifting coordinates
+                        features (i.e. final size of the matrix is 2×pad+res), in kb.
+Ignored with --rescale, use --rescale_pad instead. (default: 100) --minshift MINSHIFT   Shortest distance for randomly shifting coordinates when creating controls (default: 100000) --maxshift MAXSHIFT   Longest distance for randomly shifting coordinates